 The performance indicators should be used as a starting point of inquiry.
-This, in turn, should lead program evaluators to a more careful examination of the underlying conditions, or root causes of potential problem areas.
-Evaluators may find correlations exist between two or more performance indicators.
-In this situation, the impact of individual performance symptoms could be compounded when combined with others.
-Conversely, a regulatory program measured as potentially weak against one particular indicator could, nonetheless, be rated as strong overall if there are sufficient mitigating factors with respect to other indicators.
+This, in turn, should lead review team members to a more careful examination of the underlying causes of potential problem areas.
+Review team members may find the cause(s) of a program performance problem in more than one performance indicator.
+In this situation, the impact of issues in one performance indicator could be compounded when combined with others and correlate with performance in another indicator.
+Conversely, a regulatory program with deficiencies in one particular indicator could, nonetheless, be found satisfactory if there are sufficient mitigating factors with respect to other indicators.

-Certain non-reactor functions that continue to be conducted from NRC headquarters or Region II, such as fuel cycle licensing, fuel cycle inspections, uranium and thorium milling licensing, sealed source and device reviews, and low-level radioactive waste disposal licensing, are excluded from the set of common indicators because they are not common to the activities of the NRC regions and Agreement States.
-These functions are incorporated, as appropriate, as non-common indicators contributing to a performance-based evaluation of a program.

-For Agreement States, the non-common indicators are compatibility requirements, the sealed source and device evaluation program, the low-level radioactive waste disposal program, and the uranium recovery program.

 Common Performance Indicators

-Common Performance Indicator 1—Technical Staffing and Training (1)
+Common Performance Indicator 1—Technical Staffing and Training

-The ability to conduct effective licensing and inspection programs is largely dependent on having a sufficient number of experienced, knowledgeable, well-trained technical personnel.
-Under certain conditions, staff turnover could have an adverse effect on the implementation of these programs, and thus could affect public health and safety.
+(a) The ability to conduct an effective regulatory program is largely dependent on having a sufficient number of experienced, knowledgeable, well-trained technical personnel.

-For this performance indicator, qualitative as well as quantitative measures must be considered.
-In particular, the reason for apparent trends in staffing must be explored, for example—

-Is the rate of turnover and the degree of understaffing symptomatic of a chronic problem or is it merely a short-term phenomenon?

-Why is turnover high?
+(b) Staff turnover and understaffing may have an adverse effect on the implementation of the regulatory program, and could affect the program’s ability to protect public health and safety and maintain a compatible program.
+Items that should be considered include:

+Sufficient level of qualified technical and administrative staff;

+Sufficient management oversight and program support;

+Rate of turnover and underlying causes, and length of time that positions are vacant;

+Determination as to whether staffing issues are a chronic problem or short-term phenomenon;

-What steps are being taken to address this turnover?
+Steps being taken to address staffing issues; and

-What impact is it having on other performance indicators?
+Impact of staffing issues on other performance indicators.

-Review of staffing also requires a consideration and evaluation of the levels of training and qualification of the technical staff.
-Newly hired employees must be technically qualified.
-Professional staff should normally have a bachelor's degree or equivalent training in the physical and/or life sciences.
-Training requirements for NRC license reviewers and inspectors are specified in NRC Inspection Manual, Chapter 1246.
-The requirements include a combination of classroom requirements and practical on-the-job training.
-Some NRC regions impose additional requirements on certain license reviewers or inspectors, depending on their individual responsibilities and the types of licenses they review and/or inspect.
+(c) Training and qualification of the technical staff should be evaluated.
+Technical staff should have a bachelor's degree or equivalent training and/or experience in the physical and/or life sciences.
+Training requirements for the NRC license reviewers and inspectors are specified in the NRC Inspection Manual Chapter (IMC)1248, “Formal Qualifications Program for Federal and State Material and Environmental Management Programs” which includes qualification journals for license reviewers and inspectors.
+The requirements include a combination of didactic instruction and practical on-the-job training appropriate to the types of licenses reviewed or inspected.
+Agreement States should follow IMC 1248, or they should have a compatible documented program for training and qualification of personnel.

-In addition, the qualification process for NRC materials program inspectors includes demonstration of knowledge of relevant sections of the Code of Federal Regulations, completion of a qualifications journal, and appearance before a qualifications board.
-Although Agreement States need not follow NRC Inspection Manual, Chapter 1246, they should have an equivalent program for training and qualification of personnel, and it should be present and adhered to in Agreement State programs.

-The evaluation standard measures the overall quality of training available to, and taken by, materials program personnel.
-The staff should be afforded opportunities for training that are consistent with the needs of the program, such as attendance at counterpart meetings, university programs, technical workshops, and conventions.
+(d) The overall quality of training available to, and taken by, materials program personnel should be evaluated.
+The staff should be afforded opportunities for training and refresher training that are consistent with the needs of the program, such as attendance at counterpart meetings, university programs, technical workshops, and conventions.

 Common Performance Indicator 2—Status of Materials Inspection Program